The Vermont Statutes Online

 (3) on or after October 1, 2026, the maximum penalty per covered employee is $75.00.

 (b) Waivers.
-The Treasurer is authorized to establish a rule waiving the penalty for a covered employer for any failure to enroll a covered employee for which it is established that the covered employer did not know that the failure existed and exercised reasonable diligence to meet the requirements of this chapter, provided that:
+The Treasurer is authorized to establish a rule waiving the penalty for a covered employer that fails to be in compliance with this chapter for which it is established that the covered employer did not know that the failure existed and exercised reasonable diligence to meet the requirements of this chapter, provided that:

 (1) no penalty shall be imposed on any failure for which it is established that the covered employer subject to liability for the penalty did not know that the failure existed and exercised reasonable diligence to meet the requirements of this subsection above;